 📌Key info about 10-digit long codes:

 A dedicated short code is a 5- to 6-digit long number that only your business can use.
 Because of their cost and set up time, few companies choose to use a dedicated short code.
-Dedicated short codes require a one-time set-up fee plus a $1,000 per month leasing fee.
+To lease your own dedicated code can run your business anywhere from $500-$1500 a month.
 This cost is set by the Common Short Code Administration, which oversees all short codes in the U.S. If you plan on sending a significant amount of messages, it may be worth the investment.

 We have years of experience provisioning short codes and can help make the process as smooth as possible.
 From completing your service approval form to testing your short code, we’ll be there for you every step of the way.